vAlmaraz/code-style/README.md

  * Choose where do you like to put open bracket (same line method definition or next line).
 Use the same standart to every method!
  * If you like open bracket same line, keep a white space between parameters and bracket.

+#### Method parameters

+ * Parameters should be ordered by importance or usage.
+ * In PHP or similar languages, optional parameters should be the last ones.
+ * In Android, if you need to send Context, set it as the first one.
+Callbacks should be at the end.

 #### Spaces